GEMINI-Medicine/pyDeid/README.md

 Note that if you are connected through VPN to your institution's network you may need to run the command with the following options: `pip3 install --trusted-host pypi.org --trusted-host pypi.python.org --trusted-host files.pythonhosted.org --user /path/to/package/`.

+Dependencies can be installed with `pip3 install --trusted-host pypi.org --trusted-host pypi.python.org --trusted-host files.pythonhosted.org -r /path/to/requirements.txt/`.

+> *Note*: You may encounter a deprecation warning about building local packages in place without first copying to a temporary directory in a future version of `pip`.
+Note that `pyDeid` has been tested with this change and the installation will continue to work when this behaviour becomes the default.

 To now import from this package, you may need to add the install location (found via `pip show pyDeid`) to your `$PYTHONPATH` so `Python` knows where to look for it:

 ```